 Figure 1-1.
-Human immunodeficiency virion structure
+Human Immunodeficiency Virion Structure

-Source: NIAID 2009.
+Source: NIAID (2009).
 Courtesy: National Institute of Allergy and Infectious Diseases.

-The HIV-1 genome is 9.8 kb long and contains three major genes, which encode multiple proteins, and six genes that encode single proteins, all of which are flanked by two long terminal repeats (LTRs) (see Figure 1-2) (IARC 2012a, 1996).
+The HIV-1 genome is 9.8 kb long and contains three major genes, which encode multiple proteins, and six genes that encode single proteins, all of which are flanked by two long terminal repeats (LTRs) (see Figure 1-2) (IARC 1996; 2012a).
 The three main genes are gag, pol, and env.
 The gag gene produces the matrix protein (p17), viral capsid protein (p24), and two nucleocapsid proteins (p6 and p7).
 The pol gene produces reverse transcriptase, integrase, and protease; the protease is used to cleave gag and pol proteins into the individual proteins.
 The third main gene, env, encodes the two envelope proteins gp41 and gp120.
 The single protein genes include regulatory proteins tat and rev and accessory proteins nef, vif, vpu, and vpr.
 Viral gene expression is controlled by promoters and enhancers in the two long terminal repeat regions.

 Figure 1-2.
+Human Immunodeficiency Virus Genome Structure

-Human immunodeficiency virus genome structure Source: IARC 2012a.
+Source: IARC (2012a).

-1.1.3 Life cycle and course of infection
+1.1.3.
+Life Cycle and Course of Infection

-The life cycle of the virus begins with binding of the viral gp120 protein to CD4 on helper T cells (see Figure 1-3) (IARC 2012a, 1996).
-A co-receptor CCR5 or CXCR4 on the CD4 T cell is also needed.
+The life cycle of the virus begins with binding of the viral gp120 protein to CD4 on helper T cells (see Figure 1-3) (IARC 1996; 2012a).
+A co-receptor CCR5 or CXCR4 on the CD4 T-cell is also needed.
 Binding allows the viral envelope to fuse with the cell membrane, releasing the contents into the cell's cytoplasm.
 Inside the cytoplasm, the matrix and capsid fall apart and release the ssRNA genome and viral enzymes.
 Reverse transcriptase enzyme reads the RNA and polymerizes a complementary DNA strand.
 The DNA/RNA genome is then used to replicate a double-stranded DNA (dsDNA) genome.
 Reverse transcriptase is an error-prone DNA polymerase and introduces random mutations into the viral genome.
 Integrase then binds the dsDNA genome and travels to the nucleus where it integrates into the host genome, forming a stable infection.
-The virus can then remain latent and evade immune detection by several mechanisms, including tat- and nef-mediated suppression of major histocompatibility complex I (MHC I) expression so that CD8 T cells can't "see" the virus or by disruption of nearby immune cells through the secretion of tat and nef proteins.
+The virus can then remain latent and evade immune detection by several mechanisms, including tat- and nef-mediated suppression of major histocompatibility complex I (MHC I) expression so that CD8 T cells cannot "see" the virus or by disruption of nearby immune cells through the secretion of tat and nef proteins.
 During the lytic phase, viral structural genes and enzymes are expressed and ssRNA genomes are produced and bud off the cell membrane to form immature enveloped virions.
 Envelope proteins travel to the host cell surface through the endoplasmic reticulum.
 The virion then matures as the protease cleaves precursor proteins (gag and pol) into their individual proteins so they can form the matrix and capsid.
 CD4 cells are directly killed in large numbers or indirectly via HIV-1 disruption of cell regulation followed by apoptosis.

 Figure 1-3.
-HIV-1 replication cycle
+HIV-1 Replication Cycle

-Source: NIAID 2009.
+Source: NIAID (2009).
 Courtesy: National Institute of Allergy and Infectious Diseases.